Approach

 4. PE Industry Data

-The private equity industry's own numbers provide the context for why AI matters.
-A $10.5 trillion industry with median single-digit IRRs has obvious room for operational improvement.
-The capital deployment data is particularly striking.
+The private equity industry's own numbers show why AI matters.
+A $10.5 trillion industry with median single-digit IRRs has obvious room to improve operations.
+The capital deployment data is especially striking.

-19. Private capital fund AUM grew 15-fold (14% per annum) over 25 years.
-The industry has grown enormously, which means more deals to screen, more portfolio companies to monitor, and more investor reports to produce.
-The manual processes that worked when your fund was $500 million do not scale to $5 billion.
+19. Private capital fund AUM grew 15-fold (14% per year) over 25 years.
+The industry is much bigger now.
+That means more deals to screen, more portfolio companies to monitor, and more investor reports to produce.
+Manual processes that worked at $500 million do not scale to $5 billion.

 Source: Phalippou, 2024

 20. There are 12,306 private capital funds managing $10.5 trillion in total AUM.
-The sheer number of funds means competition for deals is intense.
+That many funds makes competition for deals intense.
 Any operational edge, in screening speed, due diligence thoroughness, or portfolio monitoring, compounds over hundreds of investment decisions.

 Source: MSCI database, cited in Phalippou 2024

 21. Median IRR across all private capital funds: 9.1%.
 Not the top-quartile number you see in marketing materials.
 The median.
 Half of all funds are below this.
-At these return levels, even small improvements in operational efficiency, whether through faster deal screening or better portfolio monitoring, can meaningfully move the needle.
+At these returns, small operational improvements, whether faster deal screening or better portfolio monitoring, move the needle.

 Source: Phalippou, 2024

 22. Carlyle Group manages nearly half a trillion dollars in client assets.
-David Rubenstein mentioned this in the context of how the industry has evolved from small, relationship-driven shops to institutional-scale asset managers.
-That evolution requires institutional-scale tools.
+David Rubenstein mentioned this while describing how the industry evolved from small, relationship-driven shops into institutional-scale asset managers.
+That shift demands institutional-scale tools.

 Source: David Rubenstein, Carlyle Group, 2024

 23. The Capital Deployment Factor of PE funds rarely exceeds 60% during a fund's lifetime.
-This means a significant portion of committed capital sits idle.
-AI-powered deal screening and sourcing can help firms identify and evaluate opportunities faster, potentially improving deployment rates and reducing the drag from uninvested capital.
+A big chunk of committed capital sits idle.
+AI-powered deal screening and sourcing can help firms find and evaluate opportunities faster, improving deployment and reducing the drag from uninvested capital.

 Source: Pintado and Spichiger, 2025

 24. For the median PE fund, only 28.2% of capital paid in was actually deployed.
 Read that again.
-Roughly 70% of capital called from LPs was used for fees, expenses, and recycling rather than direct investment.
-This number puts enormous pressure on GPs to maximize returns on the capital that is deployed, making better deal selection critical.
+Roughly 70% of capital called from LPs went to fees, expenses, and recycling rather than direct investment.
+That puts enormous pressure on GPs to maximize returns on what does get deployed, which makes better deal selection critical.

 Source: Pintado and Spichiger, 2025